Jerusalem • Bethlehem • Nazareth • Galilee • Capernaum • & more...

 - Luggage handling.
 Please pack light, one piece of luggage and one carry-on.

-- At the time of registration, as a part of the total balance, a non-refundable $1,500 ($500 deposit plus $1,000 airfare deposit) is due with a credit card.
-For example, if your trip costs $3,700, when you sign up and you pay the $1,500 deposit, your balance would be $2,200 and is due 4 months before departure date.
-If you sign up after the final payment due date or at the last minute, the entire cost of the trip is due at registration.
+- At the time of registration, as a part of the total balance, a non-refundable $500 deposit ($500 hotel and airfare deposit) is due in the form of a credit card.
+For example, if your trip costs $3,700, when you sign up, you pay a $500 deposit, then your balance would be $3,200 and is due 4 months before departure date.
+If you sign up after the final payment due date or at the last minute, you pay the entire cost of the trip at registration.

 Trip Does Not Include